GRAPHIC RECORDERS: HOW TO BUILD A THRIVING PRACTICE

 Do Graphic Recording Demos

 Don’t limit your networking to other Graphic Recorders.
 As a scribe yourself you should always be on the lookout for those who need your services.
-Contact companies, not for profits and government agencies in your area and introduce your services (offer to do a demo at an upcoming meeting).
+Contact companies, not-for-profits and government agencies in your area and introduce your services (offer to do a demo at an upcoming meeting).

 Go to local event facilities and conference centers and introduce yourself and your services to those who book meetings.
 Again, offer to do demos so they understand your service if they have never seen Graphic Recording in action before.

-Also, find out ‘who’s who’ in consulting and facilitation in your area — as consultants, facilitators and project leads of various specialties could benefit from your Studio Work and Graphic Recording support at times in their own gigs.
+Also, find out ‘who’s who’ in consulting and facilitation in your area — as consultants, facilitators and project leads of various specialities could benefit from your Studio Work and Graphic Recording support at times in their own gigs.
 Plus being in their rooms will teach you A LOT about process work (which you may want to grow into down the line … become a true Graphic Facilitator).

 Keep Active and Consistent With Your Marketing: